tristanbatchler/tbat.me/_posts/2024-11-18-godot-golang-mmo-part-10.md

 }
 ```

-We also include a buffer distance in this check, to allow for a little bit of leeway in case the server isn't synced perfectly with the client.
+We also include a buffer distance in this check, to allow for a little of leeway in case the server isn't synced perfectly with the client.
 This buffer is set to 10 units, but you can adjust this value to your liking.

 Now, if you run the game, you shouldn't see any difference.
 The spores will still drop, and the players will still consume them.
 However, if you were to modify the client to consume spores that are underneath them (i.e. undo the changes we made to the client just above), you'll see the server complaining about the player dropping the spore too recently, and the player will appear to consume the spore but keep shrinking regardless.
 Any players witnessing this will see the player shrinking, but the dropped spores will still be there.

 ## Searching the leaderboard

 Our leaderboard currently shows the top 10 players, but it would be even more exciting if we could search for a specific player who maybe isn't in the top 10.
-This is what we will be going for in this sesion.
+This is what we will be going for in this session.

 <video controls>
   <source src="/assets/css/images/posts/2024/11/18/hiscores_demo.webm" type="video/webm">